Reliable transport

 For full architecture detail, read the complete Rust IoT gateway deep dive.

-Portfolio / Customer Cases
+Portfolio / Selected Work

 My virtual power plant prototype consisted of a microservice-based data platform built using advanced technologies such as Apache Kafka, actor model programming in Scala, and Akka to leverage actors and advanced streaming.